spcruzaley/java-challenge-ac001/readme.md

 ### Find distance for path on saved graph

-This endpoint should do exactly the same calculation described (in the previous section)[#find-distance-for-path] but it should use a previously saved graph.
+This endpoint should do exactly the same calculation described ([in the previous section](#find-distance-for-path)) but it should use a previously saved graph.
 If the graph doesn't exist in the database, it should return a NOT FOUND error response.

 * Endpoint: `http://<host>:<port>/distance/<graph id>`
 * HTTP Method: POST